VhoCheng/DRAD-CF-MPC/README.md

 ## 📦 Package Scope

 This package is designed for GitHub release and reproducibility checking.
 It includes runnable code, result CSV files, paper-used figures, and a run log.
-It does not include the LaTeX manuscript source or the BibTeX bibliography.

 ## 👥 Authors